Contract Design Beyond Hidden-Actions: Deterministic Inspection Schemes

 \section{Deterministic Inspection Schemes}

 In this section, we present a polynomial time algorithm that finds the best contract with a deterministic inspection scheme.
-Formally we prove the following theorem: \begin{theorem} There exists an algorithm that for every instance $(A,c,f,v)$ returns the optimal \textit{deterministic} IC inspection-scheme that runs in time polynomial in $n=|A|$, and uses at most $ n^2$ value queries to $v$. \end{theorem}
+Formally, we prove the following theorem (see proof in Appendix~\ref{app:omitted}): \begin{restatable}{theorem}{thmdet} There exists an algorithm that for every instance $(A,c,f,v)$ returns the optimal \textit{deterministic} IC inspection-scheme that runs in time polynomial in $n=|A|$, and uses at most $ n^2$ value queries to $v$. \end{restatable}

 In order to prove the above theorem, we first note that a deterministic inspection scheme can be described by a triplet $(i, \alpha, S)$ composed of the suggested action $i$, the contract $\alpha$, and the inspected set $S$.
 We next present the algorithm for finding the best deterministic inspection scheme.